bmschmidt/quires/README.md

 # pandoc-svelte-components

 This module provides a set of Svelte components that implement (most of) the basic Pandoc document types defined in pandoc's abstract syntax tree.
 The purpose is to generate rich javascript-enabled applications from pandoc documents in cases where the static-document approach of pandoc is insufficient.
-Some of my primary use cases for working on this include:
+Some of my primary use cases for working on are when I'm a number of similar documents in Markdown, but want to:

-1. [Creating an IntersectionObserver instance at the top level of a document, and then configuring each instance of `<div>` to do something when they scroll into view.](https://bmschmidt.github.io/pandoc-svelte-components/demo/observer/)
+1. [Create an IntersectionObserver instance at the top level of a document, and then configuring each instance of `<div>` to do something when they scroll into view.](https://bmschmidt.github.io/pandoc-svelte-components/demo/observer/)
 2. [Looking at the classes on code blocks to do different things with them depending on the language, such as adding copy buttons that add R-markdown brackets to just R code while js code gets executed in browser.](https://bmschmidt.github.io/pandoc-svelte-components/demo/code/)